Idukki

 Composite of Wyzowl 2025 video benchmarks and Idukki widget data across 14 verticals.
 Higher = more lift over a static-only PDP.

-On the homepage, a strip of shoppable customer videos is instant proof that real people buy and use your product, and it routes interested visitors straight to specific items.
-Its job is discovery and trust, not last-click conversion, judge it on engagement and onward clicks.
+A strip of shoppable customer videos on the homepage is instant proof that real people buy and use your product, and it routes interested visitors straight to specific items.
+Its job is discovery and trust, not last-click conversion.
+Grade it on engagement and onward clicks, never on cart rate.

 On a collection or category page the shopper is choosing between options.
-Shoppable video here, products in context, side by side, helps them decide and shortcut to a PDP.
-It reduces the aimless bouncing between options that kills collection-page sessions.
+Shoppable video here (products in context, side by side) helps them decide and shortcut to a PDP.
+It cuts the aimless bouncing between options that kills collection-page sessions.

-Near the cart, a short shoppable video can do two jobs: reassure a hesitating buyer with real customer proof, and surface a complementary product as a genuine add-on.
-After purchase, it can prompt the customer to create their own video, feeding the next cycle.
+Near the cart, a short shoppable video does two jobs: it reassures a wavering buyer with real customer proof, and it surfaces a complementary product as a genuine add-on rather than a hard upsell.
+After purchase, the same surface can nudge the customer to film their own clip, which feeds the next cycle.

 A rollout order